greenelab/lab-website-template/README.md

   - figures with captions
   - image galleries
   - multi-size cards with image and text
+  - citations
   - ...[[and more | Components]]!
 - A **home page**, where you can highlight the most important things that make your lab special
 - A **research page**, with a sorted, searchable list of all your published works
+- A **tools page**, where you can show off your software, datasets, or other useful things
+- A **team** page, compiled automatically from individual members
+- Individual **team member pages** with bios, assignable roles, and social media links
 - A **blog page**, with a sorted, grouped, tagged list of all your posts
-- A **resources page**, where you can show off your software, datasets, or other useful things
-- Individual **team member pages** with bios, assignable roles, and social media links
-- A **team** page, compiled automatically from individual members

 ## Documentation